Jamisontown: Aboriginal culture

 Prior to European settlement, what is now Jamisontown was home to the Mulgoa people who spoke the Darug language.
 They lived a hunter-gatherer lifestyle governed by traditional laws, which had their origins in the Dreamtime.
 Their homes were bark huts called 'gunyahs'.
 They hunted kangaroos and emus for meat, and gathered sweet potatoes, berries and other native plants.

 European settlement

 In 1805, the then Surgeon-General (Principal Surgeon) of the Colony of New South Wales, Thomas Jamison (1752/53-1811), was granted 1000 acre on the banks of the Nepean River, to the south of what is now Jamison Road.
 Later, the property passed to his son, Sir John Jamison (1776–1844), Kt, MD, MLC - a celebrated physician, land owner and political reformer, who erected a splendid mansion (since destroyed by fire) on the nearby Regentville estate during the 1820s.

 The land at Jamisontown stayed rural for the next 150 years or so.
 In 1911, it was the departure point for the first cross-country flight in Australia, made by William Ewart Hart.
 In the 1960s the area began to be subdivided and developed and in 1976, Jamisontown was officially gazetted as a neighbourhood.

 Jamison Town Post Office opened on 10 May 1889 and closed in 1931.

-The sikh locals formed Sydney Gurdwara Penrith (Sikh Association of Australia) as well.